 In 2004, there was a quality improvement of the historical calculation of PAH.
 PAH was first included in the Norwegian Inventory in 2000, and at that time only two plants producing ferrosilicon and silicon metal reported emission figures to the Norwegian Environment Agency for the year 1999.
-The ferroalloy industry and the Norwegian Environment Agency therefore derived emission factors to estimate PAH emissions from the production of ferrosilicon and silicon metal (Benestad, pers. comm.
-11).
+The ferroalloy industry and the Norwegian Environment Agency therefore derived emission factors to estimate PAH emissions from the production of ferrosilicon and silicon metal (Benestad, pers. comm.).
 It was then decided to use these factors in the Norwegian inventory to calculate PAH emissions.
 From 2000, all plants producing ferrosilicon and silicon metal, however, started reporting emission figures to the Norwegian Environment Agency, and these figures have been used instead of the calculated emissions based on emission factors and activity data.
 In 2004, the historical emissions were recalculated.
-Based on the plants' reported emission factor for each plant was derived.
+Based on the plants' reported emission figures for 2000, 2001 and 2002 and production volumes, a specific emission factor for each plant was derived.
 These factors were then used to recalculate the plants' historical emissions of PAH.
 A specific emission factor for each plant was considered better to use for historical emissions, instead of using a default emission factor for all plants.
-The specific emission factors derived for each plant with the new method were lower than those suggested by Benestad (pers. comm.
-11), and this caused approximately 2-12 per cent lower yearly PAH emissions from 1990 to 1999 from this source.
+The specific emission factors derived for each plant with the new method were lower than those suggested by Benestad (pers. comm.), and this caused approximately 2-12 per cent lower yearly PAH emissions from 1990 to 1999 from this source.